cenk1cenk2/docker-softether-vpncli/README.md

 # Static MAC address.
 # Leave empty or comment out if it is not used.
 MACADD=
-# Set true for internal connectione to set mtu 1200 or 1500.
+# Set true for internal connection to set mtu 1200 or 1500.
 # Leave empty or comment out if it is not used.
 INTCONN=
 ##